-13.4 Change Password
+13.5 Change Password

-This devices ships with a one-time password which has to be changed after the first login. dts.admin users can change their password as they please, but all other users have to request a password expiration by an admin.
+This devices ships with a one-time password which has to be changed after the first login.
+All users have to request a password expiration from an admin.
+Admin itself can change his password also by setting it expired.

-13.4.1 dts.admin
+13.5.1 dts.admin

-- 1) Login as dts.admin with your current password over an SSH connection or the serial terminal. - 2) On the CLI type passwd followed by the enter key. - 3) Follow the prompt which request again for the current password. - 4) Then type in the new password followed by enter. - 5) Re-type the new password followed by enter.
+- 1) Login as dts.admin with your current password over an SSH connection or the serial terminal. - 2) On the CLI type modify\user followed by the tab key or type --help for instructions. - 3) To change your password type modify\user --name dts.admin --password followed by the desired password. - 4) If you choose to expire the password instead, during the next successful login, you will be prompted to enter a new password.